1601-mma2013/Dignity/README.md

 Constraints
 - Lack of technical and digital skills
-- Renting cost of kinect and projector
+- Renting cost of Kinect and projector

 Opportunities
 - Can exhibit artwork at events and locations that allow